 The bad news is these lenses often have absolutely terrible build quality, not just with the way they’re put together, but often the mechanical designs are bad.
-So what ends up happening is you get some lenses that literally fall apart, or you get strange issues like focus drift from an in-balance of internal pressure.
-Some of my lenses seize up in freezing conditions, or get sticky or grinding focus.
+So what ends up happening is you get some lenses that literally fall apart, or you get strange issues like the focus drifting from an in-balance of internal pressure.
+Some of my lenses seize up in freezing conditions or get sticky or grinding focus.

 Luckily, this Meike 35mm f1.7 doesn’t seem to have any issues.
 So that’s great.
 It could just be my copy but, so far so good.

-Center sharpness is really good, color, contrast and micro contrast is fantastic.
+Center sharpness is really good, and color, contrast, and micro-contrast are fantastic.

-If your into collecting cheap Chinese lenses, you could get both the 7Artisans 35mm f1.2 and this lens.
-Use the 7Artisans 35mm f1.2 for indoor low light work, then the f1.7 for everything.
+If you’re into collecting cheap Chinese lenses, you could get both the 7Artisans 35mm f1.2 and this lens.
+Use the 7Artisans 35mm f1.2 for indoor low-light work, then the f1.7 for everything.

 The Meike 35mm f1.7 has an all metal construction and it seems like the outer materials are made of aluminum.
 It’s possible there is also a copper core but I’m not sure.